jiumiu/Web-Scraping--Python/README.md

 Extracting data from a web page using Python is fun!

+From this job search web page, company's name, position, region, salary, type of employment, and the link is scraped using BeautifulSoup4.
-This is educational purpose rather than commercial purpose.
+\*This is educational purpose rather than commercial purpose.

 I refer to "https://remoteok.com/remote-python-jobs"